sonic-net/DASH/documentation/dataplane/design/dash-routing-guidelines.md

 <figcaption><i>Figure 1.
 Routing table per VM</i></figcaption><br/>

-### Adding firewall hop to the routing table
+### Add firewall hop to the routes

-In the example shown below shows how to add a hop to a firewall in a routing table entry using mapping.
+The example below shows how to add a hop to a firewall in a routing table entry using mapping.

 #### Mapping